dariobauer/graph-onedrive/docs/DOCUMENTATION.md

 #### Dependencies

-The package currently requires [Requests](https://pypi.org/project/requests/), [HTTPX](https://pypi.org/project/httpx/), and [aiofiles](https://pypi.org/project/aiofiles/).
+The package currently requires [HTTPX](https://pypi.org/project/httpx/), and [aiofiles](https://pypi.org/project/aiofiles/).
 These will be installed automatically if using pip as described above.

-Note: We are in a phase of replacing Requests completely with HTTPX.

 ## Command-line interface